 There are 29 “Public Rights of Way” footpaths which cross Bradpole Civil Parish and in total amount to just over 9 km in length.
+Many of these link up with footpaths in neighbouring parishes.

 Included in these footpaths is a local section of the long distance “Monarchs Way” which crosses from Lee Lane, via Watton Hill, to Pymore. http://www.monarchsway.50megs.com/about.html/